AlejandroALopez/personal-website/README.md

+# Personal Website

+Here is my personal website hosted in Github Pages.
+Because of some deployment issues, I had to move the contents from the original repo into this one.
+The original repo containing the entire commit history for the website is [here](https://github.com/AlejandroALopez/studyWebpage).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).